34-Year-Old Defenseman – Anaheim Ducks

 In January of 2012, Beauchemin signed a three-year contract extension with Anaheim worth $10.5 million.

-Beauchemin (upper body) is targeting a return to the lineup next Sunday against the Oilers, Eric Stephens of the Orange County Register reports.
+Beauchemin (finger) will not rejoin the lineup Monday against the Coytoes, Eric Stephens of the Orange County Register reports.

 To instantly reveal our fantasy analysis of every player – including Francois Beauchemin – simply subscribe now.